-Short answer: Installing a fence yourself usually costs less upfront, but hiring a professional costs more initially and less in time, effort, and risk.
-The better option depends on your budget, timeline, and tolerance for mistakes.
+Short answer: Installing a fence yourself usually costs less upfront, while hiring a professional costs more initially but saves time, effort, and reduces the risk of costly mistakes.
+The better option depends on your budget, timeline, and experience.

 Cost Comparison at a Glance